smnorris/roadintegrator/README.md

 ## Duplications
-As mentioned above, the analysis is very much an approximation.
-It works best in areas where roads are not duplicated between sources.
+As mentioned above, this analysis is very much a rough approximation.
+It works well in areas where roads are not duplicated between sources or where source road networks are near-coincident.

 These diagrams illustrate a problematic sample area, showing three input road layers (green as highest priority) and the resulting output (using a 7m tolerance).

 ### three input layers